 - Inflation (CPI):

 - FDI Inflow:

 Settled in the 18th century by freed slaves, predominantly from the United States, Liberia enjoyed relative peace until a long and bloody civil war that ended in 1995.
 Rebel leader Charles Taylor was forced to step down as president in 2003 and was later convicted of war crimes.
 Ellen Johnson Sirleaf became president in 2006 and stabilized the country during her two terms.
-U.N. peacekeepers departed in 2016.
-Former soccer star George Weah defeated Vice President Joseph Boakai in the 2017 presidential election following delays to investigate allegations of fraud.
+Former soccer star George Weah won an election in 2017 that was marred by allegations of fraud.
 A protest group, the Council of Patriots, has periodically mobilized street demonstrations against Weah, decrying corruption and economic underperformance.
-Although Liberia is rich in natural resources, including rubber, mineral resources, and iron ore, but suffers from widespread poverty.
+Although Liberia is rich in natural resources, including rubber, mineral resources, and iron ore, poverty is widespread.

-Liberia’s top individual and corporate income tax rates are 25 percent.
+The top individual income and corporate tax rates are 25 percent.
 Other taxes include property and goods and services taxes.
-The overall tax burden equals 21.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 35.5 percent of the country’s output (GDP), and budget deficits have averaged 4.2 percent of GDP.
-Public debt is equivalent to 34.4 percent of GDP.
+The overall tax burden equals 12.9 percent of total domestic income.
+Government spending has amounted to 32.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.1 percent of GDP.
+Public debt is equivalent to 46.2 percent of GDP.

 The costs involved in starting a business, obtaining electricity, and dealing with construction permits have decreased, but the business climate remains tainted by corruption.
 The labor force participation rate climbed in 2019.
 The Liberian government influences the prices of many basic goods, and there are no plans for privatization of state-owned enterprises.